equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

 grid3d:
 ----------------
-When ``grid3d`` is set to ``true``, sim2sumo will try to upload 3D grid data and properties for all datafiles specified in the ``datafile`` section.
+| When ``grid3d`` is set to ``true``, sim2sumo will try to upload 3D grid data and properties for all datafiles specified in the ``datafile`` section.
-For the init file the following properties will be *ignored*: ENDNUM, DX, DY, DZ, TOPS.
+| From the init file the following properties will be *ignored*: ENDNUM, DX, DY, DZ, TOPS.
-For the restart the following properties will be *exported*: SWAT, SGAS, SOIL, PRESSURE, SFIPOIL, SFIPGAS.
+| From the restart file the following properties will be *exported*: SWAT, SGAS, SOIL, PRESSURE, SFIPOIL, SFIPGAS.

    .. code-block::